 Over the course of her more than six-decade career, Riley has frequently returned to earlier ideas and even to specific works in order to identify alternative directions that a form could take.
 As she has noted, ‘I am sometimes asked “What is your objective” and this I cannot truthfully answer.
 I work “from” something rather than “towards” something.
 It is a process of discovery.’

 The exhibition includes an extension of the Measure for Measure series of paintings, advanced first through the addition of a fourth colour—turquoise—and then through a deepening of tone in the new Measure for Measure Dark paintings.
 These developments enrich the viewer’s enjoyment, giving them something more to look at.

-On the occasion of the exhibition, a new monograph on Riley is forthcoming from David Zwirner Books, featuring new scholarship on the artist by art historian Éric de Chassey.
-Riley has been represented by David Zwirner since 2014.
-This is her fifth solo exhibition with the gallery.
+On the occasion of the exhibition, a monograph is forthcoming from David Zwirner Books, featuring new scholarship by art historian Éric de Chassey.

 Image: Bridget Riley, Intervals Wall Painting, 2021

 Planning Your Visit